Sunday, October 1, 2017

 Un-Biblical, indeed.
 Torah has no patience for disengaged spirituality.
 It’s the most un-ethereal of holy books, focused on the mundane labors and frequent failures of flesh and blood human beings.
 The God of Israel has plenty to say about political matters, directly addressing poverty, violence, immigration and bigotry.
 The very first chapter of Genesis offers the still-revolutionary principal that every woman, man, and child is created in the Divine Image.
 The heart of the Hebrew Bible is the unapologetically political tale of a people’s journey from slavery to freedom; its fundamental teaching—repeated thirty six times—is the radical manifesto: You shall not oppress the stranger, having yourselves been strangers in the land of Egypt.
 And though we commonly translate tzedakah as charity, the biblical root of the word, tzedek, means liberating justice, which Torah commands us to pursue diligently—lest we go down in infamy with Bishop Brizgys and the clergy on the receiving end of Dr. King’s epistle.

 In speaking of liberation, let me be clear: synagogues are not the place for campaign rallies and partisan endorsements.
 There are good Jews across the political spectrum throughout Israel and America—and in our congregation.
 Democrats and Republicans, liberals and conservatives, socialists and libertarians are all welcome here, as long as they support our community’s mission of Jewish learning, spiritual growth and acts of lovingkindness.
-But let there be no doubt: CABI will continue to fully engage in national and communal affairs from a perspective rooted in progressive Jewish values.
+But let there be no doubt: now is the time to redouble our efforts to engage in national and communal affairs from a perspective rooted in progressive Jewish values.
 Because as Elie Wiesel warned all of us: “We must take sides.
 Neutrality helps the oppressor, never the victim.”
 On Yom Kippur, we reaffirm that ritual piety without social justice is the worst form of religious hypocrisy.
 Listen to tomorrow morning’s haftarah portion, where Isaiah proclaims:

 This is the fast I want: